Whoaa512/starred/README.md

 - [m-bain/whisperX](https://github.com/m-bain/whisperX) - WhisperX:  Automatic Speech Recognition with Word-level Timestamps (& Diarization)
 - [adobe-research/custom-diffusion](https://github.com/adobe-research/custom-diffusion) - Custom Diffusion: Multi-Concept Customization of Text-to-Image Diffusion (CVPR 2023)
 - [platelminto/chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation) - Have a conversation with ChatGPT using your voice, and have it talk back.
 - [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform.
-Available in TypeScript!
 - [code-kern-ai/bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - Run, manage, and scale AI workloads on any AI infrastructure.
 Use one system to access & manage all AI compute (Kubernetes, Slurm, 20+ clouds, on-prem).
 - [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.